Llangennech

 It is governed by Llangennech Community Council and Carmarthenshire County Council.
 Llangennech is also the name of the county electoral ward coterminous with the village.
 It falls in the Llanelli parliamentary and Senedd constituency.
 It lies in the Mid & West Wales region for regional Senedd members.

 Llangennech was a coal mining community, with several local collieries mining steam coal.
 There is also a large Labour tradition in the village originating with the mine workers.
 There was a large Royal Navy depot in the village, which was closed in 2007 in Ministry of Defence restructuring.

 Llangennech has a strong rugby union team, Llangennech RFC, that feeds many players into Llanelli RFC and then on to the Llanelli Scarlets regional rugby union team.

 The town is served by Llangennech railway station on the Heart of Wales Line with trains to Swansea to the south and Shrewsbury to the north.

 The community is bordered by the communities of Llanelli Rural, Llannon, and Llanedi, all in Carmarthenshire; and by Grovesend and Waungron and Gorseinon in the City and County of Swansea.

 History

-Origins
+Etymology

 The village has been known by many names over the years.
 These include Llangennydd, Llangennich, Llangenardh, Llangennach, Llangenarth, Llangenneth, Llangenyth, Llangennych and Langenardh.
 The likely origin of the village's name comes from the parish church, known as both St. Cennech's or St. Gwynnog's.
 The church is believed to have been dedicated to the brothers St. Cennydd and St. Gwynog, the sons of St. Gildas.
 Documents reveal that the village has commemorated St. Gwynog since at least the 16th century.

-After their education, the Celtic saints who studied in Wales would become missionaries and form Christian cells.
-If successful, these cells would become a "Llan", an early Welsh word for enclosure.